sanjay-kv/recode-website/blog/google-deepmind/index.md

 #   - name: "twitter:card"
 #     content: "summary_large_image"
 #   - name: "twitter:title"
-#     content: "A Comprehensive Guide to Get You Started with MERN Stack"
+#     content: "What is Google DeepMind AI?"
 #   - name: "twitter:description"
-#     content: "Learn the basics of the MERN stack, from building an API with Express.js to creating a React app.
-This guide covers prerequisites, configuring MongoDB Atlas, styling, and more."
+#     content: "DeepMind is a leading Artificial Intelligence organization made up of researchers, engineers, and specialists focused on solving some of the world’s toughest problems through cutting-edge AI technologies."
 #   - name: "twitter:image"
 #     content: "https://codeharborhub.github.io/assets/images/mern-8a27add30515e58f789f89a4c9072818.jpg"
-# ---
+---

 ## 🤖 What is Google DeepMind AI?

 **DeepMind** is a leading Artificial Intelligence organization made up of researchers, engineers, and specialists focused on solving some of the world’s toughest problems through cutting-edge AI technologies.

-Acquired by Google in **2014 for over £400 million**, DeepMind is most famous for creating **AlphaGo**, the first program to defeat a world champion in the game Go.The DeepMind for Google (DMG) group applies DeepMind’s forefront examination to Google items and foundations utilized by a large number of individuals.
+Acquired by Google in **2014 for over £400 million**, DeepMind is most famous for creating **AlphaGo**, the first program to defeat a world champion in the game Go.
+The DeepMind for Google (DMG) group applies DeepMind’s forefront examination to Google products and infrastructure used by millions of people.

 ---